AnthonyLzq/TypeScriptProjectGenerator/readme.md

 Finally, check the structure generated once you run the command on the `source/templates` folder.

 Feel free to contribute to this project.
 Every contribution will be appreciated.

+### Why is there a .sh file?

+For those who wouldn't like to install a package globally, I'm trying to create a `.sh` file that could be executed directly from your terminal by using `curl` to the GitHub repository.
+There is nothing bad there, check it out if want.

 ## Author
 -   **Anthony Luzquiños** - _Initial Work_ - _Documentation_ - [AnthonyLzq](https://github.com/AnthonyLzq).